 If outdoor venues are not your style or the weather doesn’t look promising for your shower, indoor home venues also make for a great option.
 If hosting it at your home isn’t ideal, don’t be afraid to reach out to family members or friends to see if they would be up for hosting your baby or bridal shower.

 Another benefit of hosting your shower somewhere that you’re comfortable with is that you can thoroughly clean the areas of the house that will be used, and you’ll know for sure that it’s safe since you did it yourself.
-Make sure you take some time to read up on how you should go about cleaning your space, and always be thorough.
+Make sure you take some time to read up on how you should go about cleaning your space and always be thorough.
 Tell your guests this, too, so they know they are socializing, eating, and drinking in a clean place.
 Make sure to clean the areas that your guests were at once the shower has ended.

-COVID Baby Shower: Social Distancing
+COVID Baby Shower Social Distancing Ideas

 While it may take a little extra effort, social distancing can make your guests feel more comfortable at your shower.
 Make sure to include in your invitations how you will be social distancing at your shower.

-3. Guest Tables
+5. Guest Tables

-4. Food, Beverage, and Dessert Tables
+6. Food, Beverage, and Dessert Tables

 The same goes for your food, beverage, and dessert tables.
 Try to separate each table with food items or beverages on it from each other by at least six feet if possible.
 Hiring a server to serve your guests so they can stay at their seats is your best option.
 Otherwise, have your guests go up one at a time to get their food, beverages, or dessert.
 Using single-serve foods, like sandwiches or cupcakes, is also a great way to eliminate the spread of germs amongst guests.

-5. Gift Area/Opening Up Gifts
+7. Gift Area/Opening Up Gifts

-Usually the mother (and father) or the couple getting married are a good deal away from their guests (more than six feet) since they need to open their gifts where all the guests can see.
+Usually, the mother (and father) or the couple getting married are a good deal away from their guests (more than six feet) since they need to open their gifts where all the guests can see.
 If your venue space is a little more compact, try to be at least six feet away from your guests’ tables when opening your gifts.

-Other Health-Safety Resources
+COVID Baby Shower Health-Safety Resources

 Supplying your guests with other resources to make them feel comfortable with their health in the party setting will show how thoughtful of a host you are.

 While most people have their own masks, there’s a chance they may forget theirs or not bring them but change their minds once they get to your shower.
 You can order disposable face masks online or get them at most stores near you.
 Place the masks at the entrance of your party or at the guests’ seats for them to use.
 Personalized face masks can help guests remember the event, and is a thoughtful touch that will make your guests feel appreciated.

-7. Hand Sanitizer
+9. Hand Sanitizer

-Written by Natalie Davidson
+Written by Natalie Davidson and Hannah Mayo